rahuljoshi027/KalahGame/README.md

 * Design Patters (Factory, Chain of responsibilities, Builder)
 * TDD (as far as possible)
 * Maven
+* Followed clean code approach as far as possible

 JavaDocs
 Code is documented with as much as possible details.